CompOmics/compomics.github.io/pages/peptide-shaker/wiki/PeptideShakerCLI.md

                            10: Default Protein Report with non-validated matches,
                            11: Extended PSM Report,
                            12-n: Your own custom reports.

+-gzip                      Indicates whether the report should be compressed.
+                           0: no, 1: yes, default is 0.
 ```

 To add custom reports see Export > Identification Features > Reports in PeptideShaker.